ardentperf/cnpg-playground/lab/README.md

 4 CPUs, 16GB memory, 100GB disk
 Ubuntu 25.04 Server (fresh install)
-Outbound internet connection (proxies and custom CAs are supported) Inbound ports 22 and 3389
+Outbound internet connection (proxies and custom CAs are supported) Inbound ports 22 and 3389 (port forwarding is fine)
 ```

 Rule of thumb for "what is a CPU":